wandb/terraform-google-wandb/examples/custom-tf-with-existing-resources/README.md

 - Then click `Create`

 Note: The domain and subdomain association might take a few minutes to reflect.

+### Setting up a google vpc networks

+- Navigate to VPC Networks from the GCP console
+- Then, click on `Create VPC Network`
+- Enter your vpc name and subnet name
+- Click `Create`

+### Setting up a sql server

+- Navigate to SQL  from the GCP console
+- Then, click on `Create Instance`
+- Then, Choose `Database Engine`
+- Then, Fill the required details
+- Click `Create`

+### Setting up a redis server

+- Navigate to Redis from the GCP console
+- Then, click on `Create Instance`
+- Then, Choose `Database Engine`
+- Then, Fill the required details
+- Click `Create`

+### Setting up a GKE Cluster
+- Navigate to Kubernetes cluster from the GCP console
+- Then, click on `Create Cluster`
+- Then, Fill the required details
+- Click `Create`

 ### Getting the ID of a project in GCP